Abu Dhabi Chamber, Federal Youth Authority sign agreement to empower young entrepreneurs

 PHOTO

-Signed by His Excellency Ali Mohammed Al Marzouqi, Director General of the Abu Dhabi Chamber; and His Excellency Khalid Mohammed Al Nuaimi, Director of the Federal Youth Authority, the agreement establishes a strategic cooperation framework to strengthen youth participation in the business sector and support entrepreneurial ventures.
+Signed by Ali Mohammed Al Marzouqi, Director General of the Abu Dhabi Chamber; and Khalid Mohammed Al Nuaimi, Director of the Federal Youth Authority, the agreement establishes a strategic cooperation framework to strengthen youth participation in the business sector and support entrepreneurial ventures.

 Key areas of collaboration include joint events, conferences, workshops, and forums to promote research and knowledge sharing, practical training opportunities and field experiences, and the development of homegrown youth programmes targeting future growth sectors.